russmckendrick/records/content/albums/the-touch-of-love-2171568/index.md

 ---
 title: "Gladys Knight And The Pips - The Touch Of Love"
-album_artist: "Gladys Knight And The Pips"
+artist: "Gladys Knight And The Pips"
-album_title: "The Touch Of Love"
+album_name: "The Touch Of Love"
 date: 2020-08-02
 release_id: "2171568"
 slug: "the-touch-of-love-2171568"
+hideSummary: true
 cover:
     image: "the-touch-of-love-2171568.jpg"
+    alt: "The Touch Of Love by Gladys Knight And The Pips"
+    caption: "The Touch Of Love by Gladys Knight And The Pips"
-tags: ["Funk / Soul"]
+genres: ["Funk / Soul"]
-hideSummary: true
+styles: ["Soul"]
 ---

 ## Tracklisting